 Vocabulary Backbone the skeleton on the trunk and tail of an animal; the bones in the middle of the back of mammals, birds, reptiles, amphibians, and fish.
 Egg a small object made by an animal that holds its young and the food required for development.
 Mammal an animal with a backbone that has a body covering of fur.
-Bird an animal with a backbone that has a body covering of Reptile feathers. - an animal with a backbone that has a body covering of scales.
-Amphibian an animal with a backbone that has a body covering of Fur smooth, wet skin.
-Feathers the hairy coat of a mammal. the light structure that is the body covering of birds.
-Scales
+Bird an animal with a backbone that has a body covering of feathers.
+Reptile an animal with a backbone that has a body covering of scales.
+Amphibian an animal with a backbone that has a body covering of smooth, wet skin.
+Fur the hairy coat of a mammal.
+Feathers the light structure that is the body covering of birds. the light structure that is the body covering of bilds.